-Customers who are interested in using our renders always ask exactly how much per square metre e.g. monocouche scratch render cost per square metre.
+Customers who are interested in using our renders always ask exactly how much per square metre e.g. Monocouche Scratch Render cost per square metre.
 The answer varies from render to render and is not limited to how much the render itself costs per square metre.

-To get a full picture for how much the materials will cost per square metre, it’s necessary to take into account how much for mesh, beading, basecoat, primer and more.
+To get a full picture of how much the materials will cost per square metre, it’s necessary to take into account how much for mesh, beading, basecoat, primer and more.
 This week we are going to look at how much the materials for a monocouche scratch render installation will cost per square metre.

 What is Monocouche Scratch Render?

 Monocouche scratch render is a polymer modified, decorative, through-coloured render.
 As opposed to our thin coat renders which have different grain sizes and come ready to apply, the monocouche render is a thick coat render and comes as a dry mix – so it requires mixing with water before application.
-It’s much more traditional because it is applied at a similar thickness to a sand and cement render, however our monocouche render is breathable – therefore allowing water vapour to escape through the render.
+It’s much more traditional because it is applied at a similar thickness to a sand and cement render, however, our monocouche render is breathable – therefore allowing water vapour to escape through the render.

 Because it provides more of a traditional finish on a property (it gives a chalky, sandstone effect) monocouche is a popular render choice.
 The finish that monocouche offers is different to our coloured renders.
 The thin coat renders have different grain sizes within the render which offer a textured finish, while the monocouche is smooth until you scratch it back to achieve a dappled effect.